arithefirst/whisker/README.md

   ```

-- Every time a command is added, you must add it's definition to [definitions.go](/commands/definitions.go), and you must add it's name and impl to the switch in [dispatcher.go](/commands/dispatcher.go) (The case in the switch should be the same as the name in the command definition)
+- Every time a command is added, you must add it's definition and impl to [definitions.go](/commands/definitions.go).